StackVista/stackstate-docs/stackpacks/integrations/agent.md

 {% hint style="success" "self-hosted info" %}

+**StackState Self-Hosted**

+Extra information for the StackState Self-Hosted product:

-For an overview of recent StackPack updates, check the [StackPack versions](/setup/upgrade-stackstate/stackpack-versions.md) shipped with each StackState release.
+For an overview of recent StackPack updates, check the StackPack versions shipped with each StackState release.
 {% endhint %}

 To upgrade StackState Agent V2, see the [StackState Agent documentation](../../setup/agent/).